Norman Shelley: Life and career

 Shelley was born in Chelsea, London, the son of Frank Shelley, a painter, and his wife, Alice Campbell, née Glover.
 He originally intended to make a career as an aircraft designer, but took up stage acting on the advice of the actress and teacher Rosina Fillipi.
 His public debut was at the Old Vic in 1919, and in the early 1920s he toured with the Charles Doran Shakespeare Company, performing such roles as Trebonius in Julius Caesar and Sebastian in Twelfth Night.
 During the 1920s and early '30s he worked principally in London, and was particularly associated with Peter Godfrey's experimental productions at the Gate Theatre Studio.

 Shelley's first BBC broadcast was in 1926, having earlier made a reputation in radio in Australia and New Zealand.
 By the late '30s he established a reputation as a respected and versatile British radio actor.
 In 1937 he married Monica Daphne, née Brett.
 During the Second World War he was a member of the BBC's wartime repertory company, but left to serve as a ferry pilot in the Air Transport Auxiliary.
+He worked regularly under producer director Raymond Raikes.

-In the 1930s and '40s he was a Children's Hour regular, famous as Dennis the Dachshund in Toytown, and as Winnie-the-Pooh, whom he first played in 1939.
-He played Dr Watson to Carleton Hobbs's Sherlock Holmes from October 1952 to July 1969.
+In the 1930s and '40s he was a Children's Hour regular, famous as Dennis the Dachshund in earlier episodes of Toytown, and as Winnie-the-Pooh, whom he first played in 1939.
+For seventeen years, he played Dr Watson alongside Carleton Hobbs's Sherlock Holmes from October 1952 to July 1969.
+Their long-running series of adaptations aired on the Home Service and later, the Light Programme.

 In the late 1950s he took part in recorded dramatised versions by Argo Records of Alice in Wonderland (1958) and Through the Looking-Glass, both directed by Douglas Cleverdon and both starring Jane Asher in the title role.
-For the same company he also recorded his impersonation of Toad in Wind in the Willows (1960) with Richard Goolden as Mole.
+For the same company he also recorded his impersonation of Toad in The Wind in the Willows (1960) with Richard Goolden as Mole.

 Late in life he found new fame as Colonel Freddy Danby in the BBC radio serial The Archers.
 He was still recording episodes of The Archers at the time of his death.
 He collapsed suddenly at Finchley Road tube station, London, on 21 August 1980, and was declared dead in the Royal Free Hospital, Hampstead.
 His wife had predeceased him; he was buried near her at Long Hanborough, Oxfordshire, on 28 August.